-- a.
-All parties must submit to the Investigator any evidence that they would like the Investigator to consider prior to the completion of the investigative report. - b.
-Prior to the completion of the investigative report, the University will send to each party and the party's advisor, if any, the evidence subject to inspection and review in an electronic or hardcopy format.
-(Note: All evidence that was subject to the parties' inspection and review will be made available at the live hearing to give each party equal opportunity to refer to such evidence during the live hearing, including for purposes of questioning). - c.
+- 2. Prior to the completion of the investigative report, the University will send to each party and the party's advisor, if any, the evidence subject to inspection and review in an electronic or hardcopy format and a Draft Report that fairly summarizes the relevant evidence. - 3.
 Each party will be given 10 days to submit a written response, which the Investigator will consider prior to completion of the investigative report.

-4. Completion of the Investigative Report
+xi.
+Completion of the Investigative Report